min69u/Reforestation/README.md

-## You will never guess what Elsa did to the balloon.
-She let it go.
+## I applied to be a doorman but didn't get the job due to lack of experience.
+That surprised me, I thought it was an entry level position.